DigitalisationEVVA 4.0 = Sustainability at all levels

 However, for this, digital systems require more electricity than conventional machines.
 They have to manage far more tasks and must meet the increasing demand for more complex security systems.
 EVVA implements extensive energy-saving measures to compensate for this.
 For more information, see Energy & Emissions overview

 Selection of EVVA digitalisation projects:

 State-of-the-art IT infrastructure.
 EVVA's main digital project started in 2019, specifically to optimally align the IT landscape with the potential for digitalisation.
 EVVA is currently introducing a new standard system that optimises the data linking – and thus the planning and organisation within the company.
 Our IT was also very well prepared for the Covid-19 crisis.
 The technical requirements for teleworking were made available virtually overnight without any technical problems.
 This digitalisation advantage makes it possible to work even more independently

 Ordering portal.
-The EVVA uniform digital ordering system EOS for trade partners was designed and tested in the reporting period.
-It is already in use at some EVVA locations.
+The EVVA uniform digital ordering system for trade partners is already in use at some EVVA locations since 2020.
 Its advantage: A clear, unambiguous ordering process (using predefined product codes) that virtually eliminates input errors and immensely increases EVVA's order quality.
 Unstructured and incomplete orders are therefore no longer a problem